Upgrade PHP-FPM for WordPress on Ubuntu

-This article explains how to upgrade PHP-FPM to support WordPress on Ubuntu Linux.
+This article provides instructions on how to upgrade PHP-FPM to ensure compatibility with WordPress on Ubuntu Linux.

-WordPress 5.0 and up comes with PHP 7.3-FPM support.
-If you’re running older versions of PHP-FPM, you can use the steps below to upgrade PHP to 7.3-FPM with an Nginx HTTP server running WordPress CMS.
+WordPress version 5.0 and later includes support for PHP 7.3-FPM.
+If you are using an older version of PHP-FPM, follow the steps below to upgrade to PHP 7.3-FPM while running the WordPress CMS with an Nginx HTTP server.

-If you have validated that all your plugins and themes are PHP 7.3-FPM compatible, continue below to learn how to upgrade your PHP-FPM versions to support the latest version of WordPress.
+If you have confirmed that all your plugins and themes are compatible with PHP 7.3-FPM, proceed below to learn how to upgrade your PHP-FPM versions to support the latest WordPress version.

 If you haven’t installed WordPress, search our website to learn how to install it on Ubuntu.